 If you are eligible to receive the FiT then you will benefit in 3 ways: receiving a generation tariff and an export tariff on top of money saved on electricity bills.

 A set rate paid by the energy supplier for each unit (or kWh) of electricity you generate -including those that you use on site.
 Once your installation is commissioned and you join you will continue on the same tariff for 20 years.

-You receive a further 4.77p/kWh from your energy supplier for each unit you export back to the electricity grid - those that are not used on site and are surplus.
+You receive a further 4.91p/kWh from your energy supplier for each unit you export back to the electricity grid - those that are not used on site and are surplus.
 Domestic FiT installations are likely to have their export estimated at 50% in most cases until smart meters are rolled out.